bperraud/minishell/README.md

 ./minishell
 ```
 ## TODO
-- echo &a ??
 - Permissions on files (lstat)
 - Relative or absolute path for executable (in get_path() function)
 - Pipes
-- Export env var and unset
 - Implement error codes after execution
 - Bug: error code gets back to 0 when new_line is entered
 - Signals (ctrl-C ctrl-D ctrl-\\)